Gulistan (book): Chapter 5, story 5

-In the fifth chapter of The Golestan of Saadi, on Love and Youth, Saadi includes explicit moral and sociological points about the real life of people from his time period (1203-1291).
+In the fifth chapter of the Gulistan of Saadi, on Love and Youth, Saadi includes explicit moral and sociological points about the real life of people from his time period (1203–1291).
 The story below by Saadi, like so much of his work, conveys meaning on many levels and broadly on many topics.
-In this story, Saadi communicates the importance of teachers educating the “whole child”—cognitively, morally, emotionally, socially, and ethically–using, as often in the book, homoerotic attraction as a motif.
-Even though adults and teachers have been accorded great status and respect in Iranian culture and history, in Saadi’s story, he shows that a young boy has great wisdom in understanding his educational needs.
+In this story, Saadi communicates the importance of teachers educating the "whole child"—cognitively, morally, emotionally, socially, and ethically–using, as often in the book, homoerotic attraction as a motif.
+Even though adults and teachers have been accorded great status and respect in Iranian culture and history, in Saadi's story, he shows that a young boy has great wisdom in understanding his educational needs.

 A schoolboy was so perfectly beautiful and sweet-voiced that the teacher, in accordance with human nature, conceived such an affection towards him that he often recited the following verses: